NathanOllichon/Gerez-un-projet-collaboratif-en-int-grant-une-demarche-CI-CD/README.md

 Then for exclude files of analyses or for include tests files for coverage, you can find another configuration in ./front/sonar-project.properties

+On github Actions choose the workflow, download and open the open artifacts with a browser.

-### Docker Front-end
+### Configuration Docker

+Go at sonar cloud "https://hub.docker.com/" and create a repository.

 The dockerHub repository is configured on a workflow Github Actions and on your github Secrets.
-Go on ".github/workflows/CI-CD-Pipe-Main.yml" and modify "" for you're own space/account
+Go on ".github/workflows/CI-CD-Pipe-Main.yml" and modify the two task "Build and push" and after the secret on "tags:" choice the tags names you want for docker images front and back.

-OPEN Docker desktop and search for your images
-Then run it.
+For add secrets, go in your github, settings, Secrets and variables, Action.
+Modify the value of DOCKERHUB_USERNAME, add your username on DockerHub.
+Modify the value of DOCKERHUB_TOKEN, generate on DockerHub, in my account, security.

+## Front-end

+Go inside folder the front folder:

+> cd front

+Install dependencies:

+> npm install

+Launch Front-end:

+> npm run start;

 ## Back-end